-Whilst the slates and stones themselves are durable and may last hundreds of years, the roofs have a finite life determined by the fixings used to support them.
+Whilst the slates and stone slates themselves are durable and may last hundreds of years, the roofs have a finite life determined by the fixings used to support them.
 Pegs and laths rot and nails rust.
 Roofs are known that may be between 150 and 200 years old, but there will be very few in situ any older than this.
-Older buildings may well have had their roofs renewed two, three or more times during their existence, and although the original slates may be salvaged and reused once or twice, the act of stripping and re-laying a roof potentially destroys most of the evidence of the earlier roofing techniques.
+Older buildings may well have had their roofs renewed two, three or more times during their existence, and whilst the original slates may be salvaged and reused once or twice, the act of stripping and relaying a roof potentially destroys most of the evidence of the earlier roofing techniques.

-It is very important that the details of roofs are recorded before the slating is stripped and that the information obtained is used to formulate appropriate specifications for reslating.
-Surviving examples are likely to contain valuable information about traditional craft techniques as well as reflecting local variations.
+It is very important that the details of roofs are recorded before the slating is stripped and that the information obtained is used to derive appropriate specifications for re-slating.
+Surviving examples are likely to contain valuable information about traditional craft techniques and local variations.